 What is basic productivity software?

-There’s a wealth of tools out there to help when you’re tasked with how to be more productive.
+There’s a wealth of tools out there to help you be more productive.
 Typical features include time tracking along with the ability to create and share graphs, databases, documents, and itineraries.

-Work productivity software is a broad category encompassing:
+Work productivity software is a broad category that includes:

 1. Word processors